Skip to main content

 Chronic sinusitis

 This means that an episode of sinusitis becomes persistent and lasts longer than 12 weeks.
-Chronic sinusitis is uncommon.
-See the separate leaflet called Chronic Sinusitis for more details.
+Chronic sinusitis is common affecting 1 in 10 adults in the UK.
+See the separate leaflet called Chronic sinusitis for more details.

 The rest of this leaflet is about acute sinusitis.